-Logistic regression is a next step from linear regression.
-The most real life data have non linear relationship, thus applying linear models might be ineffective.
-Logistic regression is capable of handling hon linear effects in prediction tasks.
+Logistic regression is the next step from linear regression.
+The most real life data have a non-linear relationship, thus applying linear models might be ineffective.
+Logistic regression is capable of handling non-linear effects in prediction tasks.
 You can think of lots of different scenarios where logistic regression could be applied.
-There can be financial, demographic, health, weather and other data where model could be applied and used to predict next events on upcoming data.
-For instance you can classify emails in to span and non spam, transactions being fraud or non, tumors being malignant or benign.
+There can be financial, demographic, health, weather and other data where the model could be implemented and used to predict next events on future data.
+For instance, you can classify emails into span and non-spam, transactions being fraud or non, tumors being malignant or benign.
 In order to understand logistic regression, let’s cover some basics, do a simple classification on data set with two features and then test it on real life data with multiple features.

-This is a followup post from previous where we were calculating Naive Bayes prediction on given data set.
+This is a followup post from previous where we were calculating Naive Bayes prediction on the given data set.
 This time I want to demonstrate how all this can be implemented using WEKA application.
-For those who doesn’t know what WEKA is I highly recommend visiting their website and getting latest release.
-It is really powerful machine learning software written in Java.
-You can find plenty of tutorials in youtube on how to get started with WEKA.
-So I wont get in to details.
+For those who don’t know what WEKA is I highly recommend visiting their website and getting the latest release.
+It is a compelling machine learning software written in Java.
+You can find plenty of tutorials on youtube on how to get started with WEKA.
+So I won’t get into details.
 I’m sure you’ll be able to follow anyway.